tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

 # Game Design Document (GDD) for Silk Road: Legends of Wǔlín

-A browser-based (MUD) multiplayer online game
+## Project Description

+This project is a Multiplayer Game Server (MUD) designed for use with browser-based clients.
+It utilizes various technologies and architectural patterns to manage real-time communication, database interactions, game entity management, and player sessions.
+The server supports multiplayer gameplay by handling socket events, managing in-game entities like players, NPCs, and items, and by ensuring data consistency across connected clients.
+Its architecture is optimized for web-based interactions, making it ideal for games that can be played directly in web browsers without any need for additional software installation.

+## Notice

+This is a hobby project and is currently in a very early development stage.

 ## I. Game Overview

    - **Game Title**
       - Silk Road: Legends of Wǔlín
    - **Genre**
-      - Browser-based MUD (Multi-User Dungeon), Wuxia, Historical Fantasy
+      - Browser-based MUD (Multi-User Dungeon), Wuxia, Historical Fantasy, Educational
    - **Platform**
       - Browser-based
    - **Player Capacity**
       - Multiplayer
    - **Core Gameplay Loop**
-      - Character creation, skill development, questing, combat, trading, and social interactions in a Wuxia-themed ancient Far East setting
+      - Character creation, skill development, combat, questing, trading, and social interactions in a Wuxia-themed ancient Far East setting

 ## II.
 Executive Summary